-Example: “We don’t have budget for this”
+Example: “We don’t have a budget for this.”

-However, if you are at the early stages of growing your business, it is important to dig a bit further to understand what not having budget means.
+However, if you are at the early stages of growing your business, it is important to dig a bit further to understand what not having a budget means.
 For instance, has your contact spent their budget for the year?
 If so, when does their new budget commence?

-7. Overcoming Objections: I’ll Get Back to You
+Objection #7: I’ll Get Back to You

-If it is raised before you have had the chance to deliver your value proposition and explain who you are and what you do, it’s a brush-off and as a result your response should be:
+The reason behind this objection can vary considerably depending on when it comes up in the sales process.
+If it is raised before you have had the chance to deliver your value proposition and explain who you are and what you do, you’re probably being brushed off.
+As a result, your response should be:

 “Can we take 30 seconds now for me to explain what we do, and you can then decide if it’s worth a follow-up?”